CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'swap quote', 'token prices', 'swap transaction', 'SushiSwap', 'evm networks', 'REST', 'HTTP', 'AMM', 'liquidity sources'.
-Also explicitly distinguishes from 'Javascript API' to prevent confusion.
+Includes strong natural keywords users would say: 'swap quote', 'token prices', 'SushiSwap', 'evm networks', 'REST', 'HTTP', 'AMM', 'liquidity sources', 'swap transaction'.
+Also explicitly distinguishes from the JavaScript API, which helps with disambiguation.

 3 / 3